 The Advanced Higher Course is essentially a project-based course where the pupil decides to undertake either a Design Project or an Expressive Project.
-The project is worth 100 marks, 30 of which constitute a written contextual analysis of 2000 words.

 The course requires enthusiasm, commitment and the ability to work independently.
 It is ideal for pupils who have a high level of ability and interest in Art & Design and want to take their learning further.
-The focus of the course is more on research, development and experimentation, rather than the mainly finished work and skills of the Higher Course.
-Sketchbook work is essential.